 As individuals, we are like solitary trees, but when we come together we become a forest of friends.
 In case you would like to connect with like-minded individuals and create something meaningful together you can join our community of forest friends.
 One of the main goals of this network is to support each other in our learning.

 Through the network, we will also conduct 2 healing forest walks in each of our cities every year.
 One in spring, the other in autumn.
 The walks are open to all and can be free of charge or based on a gift culture (accept whatever is given with grace).

 Always remember, this is a personal journey between you and the forest.
 Every outcome will flow out of that.
 Start visiting a forest near you and more ideas will come to you.
 Ultimately, you can create a nature-walk program that is unique and personal to you.

-Our memory is very fickle and unless we repeat or practice what we have learned, we tend to forget it.
-So please practice your walks before they fade away from your mind (Even if it is with just one more person).
+Human memory is very fickle and unless we repeat or practice what we have learnt, we tend to forget it.
+So please practice your walks before they fade away from your mind (Even if it is with just one other person).

 This is important for you as well as the people you will take with you on your walks.

 Nature is a great place to untangle our thoughts, find fresh perspectives and make new friends.
 It’s because in nature, all the mysteries of life unfold before us.
 All we have to do is learn to observe and become aware.

 We would love to hear your feedback/experience/suggestions for the learning program.
 Please feel free to send us an email at: healingforest(dot)org(at)gmail(dot)com